sous-chefs/rvm/README.md

 ## default_ruby

-The default ruby for RVM installed system-wide.
-If the RVM ruby is not installed, it will be built as a pre-requisite.
+The default Ruby for RVM installed system-wide.
+If the RVM Ruby is not installed, it will be built as a pre-requisite.
 The value can also contain a gemset in the form of `"ruby-1.8.7-p352@awesome"`.

 The default is `"ruby-1.9.2-p290"`.
-To disable a default ruby from being set, use an empty string (`""`) or a value of `"system"`.
+To disable a default Ruby from being set, use an empty string (`""`) or a value of `"system"`.

 ## user_default_ruby

-The default ruby for RVMs installed per-user when not explicitly set for that user.
-If the RVM ruby is not installed, it will be built as a pre-requisite.
+The default Ruby for RVMs installed per-user when not explicitly set for that user.
+If the RVM Ruby is not installed, it will be built as a pre-requisite.
 The value can also contain a gemset in the form of `"ruby-1.8.7-p352@awesome"`.

 The default is `"ruby-1.9.2-p290"`.
-To disable a default ruby from being set, use an empty string (`""`) or a value of `"system"`.
+To disable a default Ruby from being set, use an empty string (`""`) or a value of `"system"`.

 ## rubies

-A list of additional RVM system-wide rubies to be built and installed.
-This list does not need to necessarily contain your default ruby as the `rvm_default_ruby` resource will take care of installing itself.
+A list of additional RVM system-wide Rubies to be built and installed.
+This list does not need to necessarily contain your default Ruby as the `rvm_default_ruby` resource will take care of installing itself.
 For example:

     node['rvm']['rubies'] = [ "ree-1.8.7", "jruby" ]